Pam Fredman: Biography

 Fredman graduated with a Master of Science in Chemical Engineering at Chalmers University of Technology in 1973 and a Doctor of Philosophy in Neurochemistry in 1979.
 Her thesis is titled ”Structure and Function of Gangliosides”.

 Between 1995 and 1997 she was head of the Department of Clinical Neurosciences.

-She was appointed in 1997 as a professor of neurology at the University of Gothenburg, and became vice-Dean of the Faculty of Medicine between 1997-1998.
+She was appointed in 1997 as a professor of neurology at the University of Gothenburg, and became vice-Dean of the Faculty of Medicine between 1997 and 1998.
 She continued to have several executive positions within the Sahlgrenska Academy.

-Between 2003-2006 Fredman was the director and dean of the Sahlgrenska Academy.
+Between 2003 and 2006 Fredman was the director and dean of the Sahlgrenska Academy.
 On July 1, 2006, she was rector of the University of Gothenburg, a position she held until July 1, 2017.

 Fredman has been a member of the Royal Swedish Academy of Engineering Sciences since 2008.

-Vice-Chancellor of the University of Gothenburg from 2006-2017.
+Vice-Chancellor of the University of Gothenburg from 2006 to 2017.
 As vice-Chancellor, Fredman was the head of the University and its principal representative.